Data discrepancies between AdWords and Analytics

 - Clicks and Sessions are different metrics.

-Google AdWords tracks Clicks, while Google Analytics tracks Sessions.
+Google AdWords tracks Clicks, while Analytics tracks Sessions.
 If a user clicks on your ad twice within thirty minutes without closing his or her browser, this is registered by Analytics as one session, even if the user left your site and then returned shortly after.
 For example, if a user clicks on your ad once, clicks the back button, and then clicks your ad again, AdWords registers two clicks while Analytics registers one session.

 - AdWords filters invalid clicks from your report, while Analytics shows all data.